Painting on Location

 The first and second coats on this tile were done at the same time as the layers on the wall mural.
 It went like this.

 First layer, 3 parts lime = 66%, 2 parts white cement = 33%.
 That is a total of 5 parts.
-Then 5 parts of large sand and 5 medium sand were added, that is a total of 10 parts.
+Than 5 parts of large sand and 5 parts medium sand were added, that is a total of 10 parts.
 That's a 1:2 mortar with a 2:3 cement to lime.
 It took 2 hours to lay a 2.5x7 foot section of Rough or Trullisatio coat on the wall mural.

 The second layer is called Brown or Arriccio.
 I laid the first twenty eight square feet of Brown coat on the 82x155 mural.
 Ten sixteen ounce cups of medium sand, five cups of wet lime, 1.3 cups of water.
 Three and a half hours labor, 1:2 mortar.